deltachat/deltachat-pages/_posts/2023-03-27-third-independent-security-audit.md

 com_id: 110096123048962714
 ---

-In case you wonder how safe Delta Chat's core messaging implementation and server guides is, you may be interested in the summary statement from the [recent independent security audit by Cure53](../assets/blog/MER-01-report.pdf):
+In case you wonder how safe Delta Chat's core messaging implementation and server guides are, you may be interested in the summary statement from the [recent independent security audit by Cure53](../assets/blog/MER-01-report.pdf):